nadirbad/VerticalSliceArchitecture/README.md

 ### Database Configuration

-The template is configured to use an in-memory database by default.
-This ensures that all users will be able to run the solution without needing to set up additional infrastructure (e.g. SQL Server).
+The project is configured to use an in-memory database by default.
+So you can run the project without additional infrastructure (SQL Server)

 If you would like to use SQL Server, you will need to update **Api/appsettings.json** as follows: